trinodb/trino/docs/src/main/sphinx/connector/hive-security.md

 Access to these services by the Hive connector is configured in the properties file that contains the general Hive connector configuration.

-Kerberos authentication by ticket cache is not yet supported.

 :::{note}
 If your `krb5.conf` location is different from `/etc/krb5.conf` you must set it explicitly using the `java.security.krb5.conf` JVM property